fatimahpatel/overREACTors_frontend_project/biblion/README.md

 ## Project summary

+Biblion is a React application built by Rebecca, Fatimah, and Isabel, otherwise known as the

+### ` OverREACtors`

-Biblion is a React application built by Rebecca, Fatimah, and Isabel, otherwise known as the `OverREACtors`.
-The API for this project was planned and built by Amy, Nadia and Bav from `merge no-conflict' for the server-side project.
+The API for this project was planned and built by Amy, Nadia and Bav from

+### `merge no-conflict`

+for the server-side project.

 This is a front-end application designed by the OverREACTors, where